opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 ### Data Store Api
 A Data Store API Document that conforms to the Data Store API Specification is itself a JSON object, which may be represented either in JSON or YAML format.

-More information about Data Stpre API are available here: [Data Store API Specification](https://dpds.opendatamesh.org/specifications/dsas/1.0.0/)
+Other information about Data Store API is available here: [Data Store API Specification](https://dpds.opendatamesh.org/specifications/dsas/1.0.0/)

-To map tables and columns in a blindata use the schema field inside Data Store Api Entity, as shown in the example below:
+To map tables and columns in Blindata use the schema field inside Data Store Api Entity, as shown in the example below:
 ```json
 {
   "datastoreapi": ...,